As more opium poppies bloom, Mexico wants farmers to focus on alternatives

 The farmers in Juquila Yucucani do not consider themselves criminals, and say current poppy eradication efforts by the army also sometimes destroy legal crops.

-“They have killed the food crops that my family use to eat,” said Lázaro López, 65, who said the military should apologize.
+“They have killed the food crops that my family use to eat,” Lázaro López, 65, said, adding the military should apologize.
 Although Reuters could not independently verify López’s account, human rights groups have documented military abuses in parts of Guerrero.
 The army did not respond to requests for comment for this story.

 For Sánchez, who said his village would embrace legalization, crop substitution is a poor alternative.